labzero/bootleg/README.md

 #### SSH options

-If you include any common `:ssh.connect` options they will not be included in role or host options and will only used when establishing SSH connections (exception: *user* is always passed to role and hosts due to its relevance to source code management).
+If you include any common `:ssh.connect` options they will not be included in role or host options and will only be used when establishing SSH connections (exception: *user* is always passed to role and hosts due to its relevance to source code management).

 Supported SSH options include: